 - A. When pronouncing Latin, moderators will strive to follow restored Classical Latin pronunciation as specified in Sidney Allen's Vox Latina. - B. If the moderator feels that more information is required, they will provide a prompt or a several prompts, depending on the circumstance.
 The prompt(s) will be verbal in nature.
 Any hesitation or action by the moderator other than a verbal prompt is not, in fact, a prompt.
 Any additional information given by a player without a verbal prompt will be considered part of that player's answer. - C. The moderator may, for the sake of clarity, ask a player to spell their answer.
-If the answer involves Latin grammar, vocabulary, or forms, the spelling by the player must then be EXACT in order for the answer to be counted as correct, including important macra.
-It is up to the moderator to decide which macra are or are not essential for each particular answer in any given question.
+If the answer involves Latin grammar, vocabulary, or forms, the spelling by the player must then be EXACT in order for the answer to be counted as correct, including macra that differentiate forms.
 In other question categories, the moderator will decide whether to accept approximate spellings as correct if there's a question about pronunciation.
 Ultimately, it is strongly advised for students to provide the spelling of names and terms that appear in official NJCL Certamen Sources.
 Anything less will be at the discretion of the moderators.
 This is especially true for non-language categories.